Aneurysms, ischaemic limb and occlusions

 - 🔑 6 Ps: Pain, Pallor, Pulselessness, Paraesthesia, Paralysis, Perishingly cold.

-- ❗ Paralysis and absent Doppler signals = late, poor prognosis.
+- ❗ Paralysis and absent Doppler signals indicate late presentation with poor prognosis.

-- 💉 Immediate management: ABC, IV heparin bolus, urgent vascular surgery consult.
+- 💉 Immediate: ABCs, IV heparin bolus, urgent vascular surgery consultation.

-- 🔪 Definitive: Embolectomy, thrombectomy, bypass, or thrombolysis depending on cause.
+- 🔪 Definitive: Embolectomy, thrombectomy, bypass, or catheter-directed thrombolysis depending on cause and anatomy.

-- 🚶 Claudication: Pain on walking, relieved by rest.
+- 🚶 Intermittent claudication: Pain on exertion, relieved by rest.

-- 🛌 Rest pain: Severe PAD, pain at night, relieved by hanging foot over bed.
+- 🛌 Rest pain: Severe PAD; pain at night relieved by dependent position.

-- 🩻 Critical limb ischaemia: Rest pain + tissue loss/ulceration.
+- 🩻 Critical limb ischaemia (CLI): Rest pain + ulceration or gangrene.

 📌 Key Exam Pearls